NexisCodeLabs/stokko-privacy/stokko_privacy_policy.md

 ### 1.5 DATA RETENTION & DELETION RIGHTS
 We respect your rights under data protection laws (Law 18-07 / GDPR), including the right to access, correct, and delete your data.
 * **Offline Data Deletion:** If you operate on the Free Tier, uninstalling the Application or clearing its storage will permanently delete all your local database (Room DB) records.
 * **Cloud Data Deletion (VIP):** VIP users can request the permanent deletion of their account and all associated cloud-synced database files.
-You can request account deletion directly within the Application settings or by emailing us at **ssecure90@gmail.com**.
+You can request account deletion directly within the Application settings or by emailing us at **support@nexiscode.online**.
 Upon receipt of an account deletion request, all your store records on Firebase will be permanently and irreversibly purged from our active databases.

 ### 1.6 SECURITY MEASURES & THIRD-PARTY SERVICES
 We implement technical measures (TLS/SSL for transit, Firebase Rules) to protect your data.
 Stokko utilizes: